-The mixed finite element method can not be used on such meshes.
+The mixed finite element method cannot be used on such meshes.
 The old MFD method lacks convergence for both primary variables.
-For the new MFD method, we have again the first order convergence rate for the flux variable and the second order convergence rate for the pressure variable.
+For the new MFD method, we have again the first order convergence rate for the velocity variable and the second order convergence rate for the pressure variable.